 Master Yue of the Chen Tai Chi Centre in the UK states that the following exercises in the Health Qi Gong practice of the 5 Animal Frolics, should be adapted during pregnancy; avoid bending the knee and squatting down low keeping the movements higher and gentler.
 In general women should listen to their bodies, and work in a gentle and comfortable way.

 There are some great resources for Tai Chi during pregnancy, the Tai Chi Union UK have a great article on ‘Tai Chi and Pregnancy’ written by a woman and her experience.
 There’s also a great blog called about ‘Pregnancy and Tai Chi’.
-Another good article can be found here which looks at improving fertility using Tai Chi as a natural boost for the body ‘Natural Fertility; Tai Chi’.

 And lastly Master Tina Zhang’s special ‘Qi Gong for Women’ set is a great way to combat female specific issues in everyday life outside of pregnancy, helping regulate and soften the menstrual cycle, and empowering women to become more in-tune with their bodies and femininity.

 * As with any physical exercise please check with your Doctor before commencing Tai Chi or Qi Gong during pregnancy